 And, you wouldn’t want to miss out on the beady-eyed bat-do-do leavers staring at you from the top bookshelves, would you?
 Or, maybe they would be slumbering atop the bookshelves.

 Is this your first visit to Still en Route?
-If so, be sure and check out my Welcome page so you can see what the heck goes on around here.
+If so, be sure and check out my about page so you can see what the heck goes on around here.